Refzlund/svelte-object/README.md

 Keep in mind that this library does not provide input- or form components.
 It provides a framework to create your own components.

 It is not limited to inputs and forms.
-There are many ways you could use this structure to create a responsive interface and engaging.
+There are many ways you could use this structure to create a responsive and engaging interface.

+### Motivation
+Components can quickly become bloated with reactive declarations (`$:`).
+JSON objects are often duplicated in the script tag to define an object, and the component structure themselves.
+FormData objects are no fun to work with.

+My goals are
+- Better developer experience
+- Higher dev throughput
+- Stores > Reactive components statements/declarations
+- Unified way to relate stores with components and HTML-tags (with `bind` and `use:bind`)
+- Reduce unforseen bugs
+- Reactive data
+- Clear and concise component language

-## Features
+### Features
 - Ease of development for input validation
 - Trigger validation methods manually (will be recursive when used on Object or Array)
 - 'Rest Params' on Objects and Arrays cascades to children recursively
 - Custom `bind` utility function for components and `use:directive` for HTML-elements

-## Requirements
+### Requirements
 Understanding [Svelte Stores](https://svelte.dev/tutorial/writable-stores), how to make [custom stores](https://svelte.dev/tutorial/custom-stores) and how to [derive a store](https://svelte.dev/tutorial/derived-stores) will prove to be important assets to maximizing the use of this library.

-## Example use case
+### Example use case
 Making use of [sveltekit-zero-api](https://github.com/refzlund/sveltekit-zero-api).
 In this example `GET` will fetch data if an `id` is provided.
 Because of svelte-object, the necessary key-value pairs will populate the relevant inputs.